tejuscs/adb_azure/connect-to-swingbech-app/connect-to-swingbech-app.md

 - A pre-provisioned instance of Autonomous database and Developer Client image.

-Refer to the Lab 2: **Connect securely with Visual Studio code**.
+Refer to Lab 2: **Connect securely with Visual Studio code**.

 ## Task 1: Download and install Swingbench

 - We will start with downloading and installing Swingbench in a developer client virtual machine.

 - Connect to your developer client machine via RDP.
-Detailed instructions are provided in that Lab 2: **Connect securely with Visual Studio code**.
+Detailed instructions are provided in Lab 2: **Connect securely with Visual Studio code**.

     *The remainder of this lab assumes you are connected to the Windows instance through RDP  and are operating from the Windows instance and not your local machine (except if noted).*